 - If my child’s school does not re-open can I bring my older child to Hi5’s Club?

-- Will I be informed if there is a confirmed case in my child’s nursery?
+- What happens if there is a confirmed case in my child’s nursery?

 - If there is a confirmed case in my child’s nursery and I choose not to bring them in, will I still be charged?